devlinjunker/template.webpack.fend/README.md

  - [x] Local Storage DataService
  - [x] Controller/Component for saving/retrieving stored vals
  - [x] Interface for displaying vals
+ - [ ] Use LocalStorage to configure which demos are showing in application (if adding: login / task list / server integration)
+ - [ ] Configure server host
+ - [ ] Weather/Other Free API
+ - [ ] mocking server requests? for tests/demos

 ## Notes/Ideas
  - PostCSS vs CSS-Loader?
- - Use LocalStorage to configure which demos are showing in application (if adding: login / task list / server integration)
  - Why hold much state/data in UI rather than display from server on page load?
     - Pros:
       - Speed for user (when results can be preloaded)